Zbeyer/school/Logic/Math/Powers of 2.md

 # Powers of 2
 Let's explore the world of **powers of 2**.

+*Powers of two when used as a base 2 numbering system is also called binar*

 1. **Positive Powers of Two**:
    - These include values like $$2^1 = 2$$, $$2^2 = 4$$, $$2^3 = 8$$, and so on.
    - They play a crucial role in binary numerals, computer science, and digital systems.